ZhangKaede/Australia-Shopkeeper-Customer-Segmentation/README.md

 *   Categorize customers based on their behavior, creating distinct segments through RFM Analytics.
 *   Identify key defining characteristics within each customer segment.

-By accomplishing these objectives, the Olist business team can effectively formulate marketing and advertising strategies tailored to the specific types or characteristics of each cluster we have established.
+By accomplishing these objectives, the business team can effectively formulate marketing and advertising strategies tailored to the specific types or characteristics of each cluster we have established.